 Supervisors can also provide support during a call by listening in and offering advice via instant message.
 If there is a major problem, VoIP lets the supervisor “barge in” to the call to deal with the issue.

 Follow-up telesales calls.

 Following up a telesales call with a brief email message can help build relationships with customers and prospects.

-The email can thank them for their interest in the product, confirm details of a sale or appointment, or ask if they would like to receive further information from your company.
+The email can thank them for their interest in the product, confirm a sale or appointment details, or ask if they would like to receive further information from your company.

 VoIP’s unified messaging feature lets agents record details of any responses in a single inbox for later analysis and action.
 They can also update the integrated CRM system with details of follow-up actions and responses.

 It’s important to record telesales calls to monitor quality and compliance.
 VoIP systems record all calls automatically for later analysis.

 Supervisors can use the recordings to check that agents provide customers and prospects with accurate information, present the full benefits of the product or service, and handle questions accurately and efficiently.

 If the analysis highlights individual or team problems, supervisors can develop training programs to resolve issues.
 The recordings are also important if you must resolve a dispute with a contact.

 Call recording is essential to maintain compliance.
 Supervisors must check calls to ensure agents are not providing inaccurate or misleading information to customers and prospects.
 In addition, if your company is subject to industry regulations, you may need to keep recordings of all calls as evidence of compliance.